microsoftgraph/microsoft-graph-docs-contrib/concepts/known-issues.md

 ### Policy

-Using Microsoft Graph to create and name a Microsoft 365 group bypasses any Microsoft 365 group policies that are configured through Outlook Web App.
+Using Microsoft Graph to create and name a Microsoft 365 group bypasses any Microsoft 365 group policies that are configured through Outlook on the web.

 ### Setting the allowExternalSenders property